torstenboettjer/flake_psql/README.md

 ## Running Services Using `nix run` or Systemd/User Units

-If a flake builds a web service or daemon, you can run it with:
+If a flake builds a web service or daemon, operators can run it with:

 ```sh
 nix run github:username/my-service